eliaskosunen/scnlib/docs/pages/guide.md

 The return type of `->range()` is a view into the range `scn::scan` was given.
 Its type may not be the same as the source range, but its iterator and sentinel types are the same.
-If the range given to `scn::scan` does not model `ranges::borrowed_range` (essentially, the returned range would dangle), the returned range is of type `ranges::dangling`.
+If the range given to `scn::scan` does not model `scn::ranges::borrowed_range` (essentially, the returned range would dangle), the returned range is of type `scn::ranges::dangling`.

-Because the range type returned by `scn::scan` is always a `subrange` over its input, it's easy to use `scn::scan` in loops, as long as the input type is a `subrange` to begin with.
+Because the range type returned by `scn::scan` is always a `scn::ranges::subrange` over its input, it's easy to use `scn::scan` in loops, as long as the input type is a `subrange` to begin with.
 If it's not, consider making it one with `scn::ranges::subrange{your-input-range}`.